stefanrueger/urboot/src/all/README.md

   + `d` dual boot (over-the-air programming from external SPI flash)
   + `h` hardware boot section: make sure fuses are set for reset to jump to boot section
   + `j` vector bootloader: applications *need to be patched externally*, eg, using `avrdude -c urclock`
-  + `v` vector bootloader: patches the vector table itself during upload but verification fails
-  + `V` vector bootloader: patches the vector table itself during upload, skips verifying the first page
   + `p` bootloader protects itself from being overwritten
   + `P` vector bootloader only: protects itself and reset vector from being overwritten
   + `r` preserves reset flags for the application in the register R2
   + `a` autobaud detection (f_cpu/8n using discrete divisors, n = 1, 2, ..., 256)
   + `c` bootloader provides chip erase functionality (recommended for large MCUs)
+  + `.` unable to tell from .hex file whether this feature is present
   + `-` corresponding feature not present
 - **Hex file:** often qualified by the MCU name and/or configuration
-  + `autobaud` detects host baud rate f/8, f/16, f/24, ..., f/2048 (f=F<sub>CPU</sub>)
   + `swio` software I/O (not UART)
   + `led9` toggles an LED on, in this example, Arduino pin 9
   + `cs8` uses Arduino pin 8 as chip select of external SPI flash memory for dual boot
   + `fp9` for debugging the bootloader uses, eg, Arduino pin 9 to swing a signal of low frequency, eg, 50 Hz
-  + `ur` uses urprotocol and requires `avrdude -c urclock` for programming
+  + `ur` uses urprotocol and therefore requires `avrdude -c urclock` for programming
+  + `aur` autobaud and uses urprotocol
   + `dur` dual boot and uses urprotocol
   + `adur` autobaud, dual boot and uses urprotocol
-  + `v2` vector bootloader that patches application itself
-  + `v3` vector bootloader that patches application itself and skips verifying the first page
   + `min` most feature-rich bootloader for smallest achievable flash usage (implies `ur`)

 Note that the bootloaders with a part name, eg, `atmega8_ur.hex` are usually template bootloaders: